ronin-co/blade/README.md

 ### Running Tests

-The package has 100% test coverage, which means that every single line of code is tested automatically, to ensure that any change to the source code doesn't cause a regression.

-Before you create a pull request on the `blade` repo, it is therefore advised to run those tests in order to ensure everything works as expected:
+Before you create a pull request on the `blade` repo, it is advised to run its tests in order to ensure everything works as expected:

 ```bash
 # Run all tests